HIST-1302 Β· Unit 01 Β· Ch. 17–20

 Obj 4: Plains Indians & the Dawes Act

 The Dawes Severalty Act (1887): broke up tribal communal lands into individual 160-acre plots to force assimilation.
 "Surplus" land sold to white settlers.
-Devastated tribal culture and self-governance.
 Native Americans not granted formal citizenship until 1924.

 Dawes Severalty Act 1887 Little Bighorn 1876 Wounded Knee 1890 Sand Creek 1864